TwilioDevEd/twilio-java-custom-client/README.md

 # Custom HTTP Client for the Twilio Java Helper Library

-Use the twilio-java helper library with a proxy server.
+Use the twilio-java helper library with a proxy server

 ## Usage